-May offers to guarantee British benefits for EU citizens
+May offers to protect benefits of EU citizens living in Britain

-LONDON Prime Minister Theresa May unveiled details of her plan to protect the rights of EU citizens living in Britain on Monday, saying the government would work to offer them the same health, medical and educational benefits as British citizens.
+LONDON Prime Minister Theresa May unveiled details of her plan to protect the rights of EU nationals living in Britain on Monday, saying the government would work to offer them largely the same benefits as British citizens.

-An agreement on the post-Brexit rights of EU nationals is one of the easier issues for the two sides to agree on, with both Britain and the rest of the bloc wanting to provide assurances to millions of their citizens living abroad.
+An agreement on the post-Brexit rights of EU nationals is one of the easier issues for the two sides to settle, with both Britain and the rest of the bloc wanting to provide assurances to millions of their citizens living abroad.

+But the EU's top negotiator Michel Barnier said Britain needed "more ambition, clarity and guarantees" in its position.
+"EU goal on citizens rights: same level of protection as in EU law," he said in a tweet.

-But reflecting the complexity of family relationships born of more than 40 years of EU membership, opposition lawmakers demanded clarity on what the changes meant for adult children of EU nationals, who had grown up in Britain but now lived abroad.
+Reflecting the complexity of family relationships born of more than 40 years of EU membership, some lawmakers demanded clarity on what the changes meant for EU citizens' family members and spouses from non-EU states.

 And a major sticking point, which Brexit minister David Davis said at the weekend would be the row of the summer, was that Britain would not defer to rulings from the European Court of Justice - an institution the EU says must be involved.